simonnepinto/Bliss_through_wish/README.md

 ```

-This command  will copy the entrie project to your local  environment
+This command  will copy the entire project to your local  environment

 ## Getting Started